sheisc/COMP9024/Graphs/CycleDetection/README.md

 This abstraction makes it easier to work with collections in a uniform way, regardless of their specific implementations.

-Here, we implement an iterator to traverse the elements on the [data stack](./src/Stack.c), which is used to detect cycles in the function [GetNumOfNodesInCycle()](./src/Graph.c).

 #### Stack.h
 ```C